msfussell/dapr-demos/hardened/README.md

       action: allow
 ```

-To demo this now, invoke the `ping` method on `app1` in the `hardened` namespace using the Dapr API exposed on the NGNX ingress.
+To demo this, invoke the `ping` method on `app1` in the `hardened` namespace using the Dapr API exposed on the NGINX ingress.

 > The [Dapr cluster setup](../setup#dapr-cluster-setup) includes custom domain and TLS certificate support.
 This demo users `api.demo.dapr.team` domain and a wildcard certificates for al (`*`) subdomains.
+Replace this command with your domain name.

 ```shell
 curl -i -d '{ "message": "hello" }' \